charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

   * requires the admin to generate a server cert/key pair for the service
   * requires the admin to provide the ca cert for the Keystone TLS endpoint (if required)
 * `ConfigMap/k8s-auth-policy` (Optional)
-  * Definitions for mapping keystone user/project/domain/roles to kubernetes endpoints
+  * Definitions for mapping keystone user/project/domain/roles to Kubernetes endpoints
   * See [keystone-authz-policy][] for details
 * `ConfigMap/keystone-sync-policy` (Optional)
-  * Definitions for mapping keystone user/project/domain/roles to kubernetes endpoints
+  * Definitions for mapping keystone user/project/domain/roles to Kubernetes endpoints
   * See [keystone-authn-policy][] for details
 * `Deployment/k8s-keystone-auth`
   * Requires arg `keystone-ca-file` if `keystone-url` is `https`
   * Requires arg `policy-configmap-name` or `sync-configmap-name`
   * Requires secret volume mapping for the `tls.crt` and `tls.key`

-The following adjustments are required to prepare the api server to use the authn endpoint (for authn and authz) and the authz webhook endpoint (for authz).
+The following adjustments are required to prepare the API server to use the authentication endpoint (for both authentication and authorisation) and the authorisation webhook endpoint.

 * `authn-webhook-endpoint`
-  **Required** for Authentication and Authorization
+  **Required** for Authentication and Authorisation

-  The api server requires the service endpoint to use as a custom authn endpoint.
+  The API server requires the service endpoint to use as a custom authentication endpoint.
 Once applied to the cluster, the `Service/k8s-keystone-auth-service` should have a `ClusterIP` which will be used as the `authn-webhook-endpoint`.

   ```
   SVC_IP=$(kubectl get svc -n kube-system k8s-keystone-auth-service -o json | jq -r '.spec.clusterIP')
   juju config kubernetes-control-plane authn-webhook-endpoint="https://${SVC_IP}:8443/webhook"
   ```
 * `authz-webhook-endpoint`
-  **Required** only for Authorization
+  **Required** only for Authorisation

-  The api server requires the service endpoint in the `authorization-webhook-config-file`.
+  The API server requires the service endpoint in the `authorization-webhook-config-file`.
   Also, to use this config, the `authorization-mode` must add the `Webhook` mode.

-  The crafting of this `webhook-config.yaml` is defined at in the [keystone examples][keystone-webhook-config] based on the format defined in the [kubernetes reference docs][webhook-config]
+  The crafting of this `webhook-config.yaml` is defined at in the [Keystone examples][keystone-webhook-config] based on the format defined in the [Kubernetes reference docs][webhook-config]

+  First prepare `webhook-config.yaml` using the SVC_IP from above.
+Then:
   ```
-  # prepare webhook-config.yaml using the SVC_IP from above
   juju config kubernetes-control-plane authorization-webhook-config-file=$(cat webhook-config.yaml)
   juju config kubernetes-control-plane authorization-mode="Node,RBAC,Webhook"
   ```